Deuce (musician): Legal issues and controversy

 Deuce filed a lawsuit against the A&M/Octone label claiming a breach of contract.
 The suit alleged that the label refused to release his solo music because the vulgarity and gang references in the lyrics made the music not commercial enough.
 Additionally, it alleged Deuce was forced out of the band by its members and said he feared for his safety after anti-Semitic slurs were leveled at him, and that a gun was pointed at him by a former band member.
 The lawsuit was settled privately out of court, the visible results being that Deuce is now able to release music under a new label, as well as keep his stage-name and mask designs.
-Deuce commented on the legal situation and how it affected him while writing his début album, noting, "It just made me tougher and stronger.
+Deuce commented on the legal situation and how it affected him while writing his debut album, noting, "It just made me tougher and stronger.
 Having to write, record and make a whole album during a period of time when your music's being taken down could be hard and a lot of people could lose duration or hope.
 But I have my skills, because I've written so much with my old band that it just didn't affect me too much."

 Musical style, lyrical themes, and influences

 Deuce uses a mixture of rap rock and hip hop music with elements of metal music, much like his former band Hollywood Undead and has been compared to such, along with the early works of Eminem, particularly from his works off the debut album Nine Lives.
 Deuce's lyricism which is similar to Hollywood Undead's tends to be a mixture of serious then sexual themes, often using explicit language, and has been negatively criticized due to choice of wording.

 Deuce's album Nine Lives has often been seen as a successor to the Swan Songs album by his fans and in some reviews and even claimed in multiple interviews himself that the album is.
-He said, in an interview with YouTube personality Bryan Stars, that he wrote and produced on that album and continued to say that his music was better than what the band is now without him and that people should listen to his album if they want songs akin to Swan Songs.
+He said, in an interview with YouTube personality BryanStars, that he wrote and produced on that album and continued to say that his music was better than what the band is now without him and that people should listen to his album if they want songs akin to Swan Songs.

 Deuce cites Wu-Tang Clan, Method Man, Eminem, Jay-Z, D-12, Nirvana, The Offspring, Linkin Park, Pennywise, NOFX, Rancid, and Machine Gun Kelly as influences.

 Deuce's musical style has been described as rap rock.